Written in 2016 by the SC Collections Group. Reviewed 1/2017.

 Formats Collected

 Few format limitations exist for gifts or purchases.
-Holographic and typescript manuscripts are collected, but such formats as digital files, photographs, audio cassettes, videocassettes, reel-to-reel, film, floppy disks, CDs, wax cylinders, LPs, and many other formats are accepted.
+Holographic and typescript manuscripts are collected, and other formats as digital files, photographs, audio cassettes, videocassettes, reel-to-reel, film, floppy disks, CDs, wax cylinders, LPs, and many other formats may also be accepted.
 If it demonstrates pertinence to the subject at hand, format is not a factor, within reasonable limits.

 Materials selected